Daniel J. Frey

 A life where harmony makes the very stones sing.

-As night is as to day, the light of justice, of freedom for all must rule our lives.
+As night is to day, the light of justice, of freedom for all, must rule our lives.

-There is a kind of philosophical idea that we need opposites to understand what is right.
+There is a philosophical idea that we need opposites to understand what is right.

 The beauty of life is to see the wonder, the miracle of the diversity of humanity.